blessedlab/TournamentDB-Api/README.md

 **Endpoint:** `http://localhost/TournamentDB-Api.php` (Adjust the URL based on your server setup).

 ### 1. Register a Team and Participants
 Creates a new team and registers multiple players assigned to that team.
+The API performs the following checks before creating a team:
+- Team name must be unique (not already taken)
+- Each participant's email and nickname must be unique (not already registered)

 * **Method:** `POST`
 * **Headers:** `Content-Type: application/json`